Unable to register vCenter SSO with HCX

 Resolution

-If the vCenter FQDN contains a ".local" domain in its name, please refer to the article DNS resolution in HCX Manager will fail when .local domain is used in FQDN
+3. If the vCenter FQDN contains a .local domain, refer to DNS resolution in HCX Manager will fail when .local domain used in FQDN for specific resolution steps.

 For more information on vCenter snapshots, visit VMware vCenter in Enhanced Linked Mode pre-changes snapshot (online or offline) best practice